 Identify your target audience.

-When building your brand, you must clearly understand who your target audience is.
+When building your brand awareness campaign, you must clearly understand who your target audience is.
 Try to get as specific as possible when identifying your target audience.
 This way, you’ll be able to create content and marketing materials tailored to them, which will help increase brand awareness.

 I’m not talking about just making a general assumption about who your target audience is.
 You need to take the time to research and understand who they are, what their needs and wants are, and what motivates them.